openfl/lime.openfl.org/_docs/project-files/xml-format.md

 ## Overview

-Usually a simple project file is all you need to build projects using Lime, but it can be extended based on your needs.
+Usually a simple project file is all you need to build projects using Lime or OpenFL, but it can be extended based on your needs.
 Here is a reference of what you can do.

 ### XML Schema